“Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death”

 brings forth death

-As lust gives birth to sin so sin gives birth to death.
-It is ironic that birth brings death!
-If we allow ourselves to go through the full cycle of lust and sinning then our fellowship with the Lord will die.
-If we stay in a state of alienation to God in our time on earth (not in eternity) then God may kill us physically.
+As lust gives birth to sin, so sin gives birth to death.
+Ironically, birth brings death!
+If we allow ourselves to go through the full cycle of lust and sinning, then our fellowship with the Lord will die.
+If we stay in a state of alienation from God in our time on earth (not in eternity), then God may kill us physically.

 “For this reason many are weak and sick among you, and many sleep [died].
 For if we would judge ourselves, we would not be judged.
 But when we are judged, we are chastened by the Lord, that we may not be condemned with the world” (1 Corinthians 11:30-32).

 “If anyone sees his brother sinning a sin which does not lead to death, he will ask, and He will give him life for those who commit sin not leading to death.
 There is sin leading to death.
 I do not say that he should pray about that” (1 John 5:16).

 This “death” stands in striking contrast to the “crown of life” of verse 12.
 If we let sin dominate us, our spiritual life will be like a stillborn baby.
 Death is separation.
 Sin always separates us from God.